osl-incubator/scicookie/index.md

 ## Quickstart

-Install the latest Cookieninja if you haven't installed it yet (this requires Cookieninja 1.0.0):
+Install the latest Cookiecutter if you haven't installed it yet (this requires Cookiecutter 1.0.0):

 ```bash
 pip install scicookie